Calinou/awesome-gamedev/wall-of-shame.md

 * Ending - relies on a proprietary language.
 * Farseer - depends on nonfree build tools.
 * FlashPunk - relies on a proprietary language.
 * Flixel - relies on a proprietary language.
+Use HaxeFlixel instead.
 * GenesisEngine - relies on a proprietary build system and OS.
 * Grit - depends on libCG.
 * Hotfix - depends on a proprietary engine.